Aren’t these the guys who were supposed to be in Italy and back again by now?

 Yep, they are.

 But for 14 months, we have been working and re-routing and applying and reaching out and reapplying and pursuing and investigating new routes, and the door to Italy, at least for now, is firmly closed.
-Rujerry and Jean William’s travel visas have been denied several times, and after a year of asking the Lord to open thatdoor, we at Emmaus started asking the Lord to open His door, and to make it too wide to miss.
+Rujerry and Jean William’s travel visas have been denied several times, and after a year of asking the Lord to open that door, we started asking the Lord to open His door, and to make it too wide to miss.

 EBS President Matt Ayars spoke to an executive at Pioneers, a church-planting organization with a passion to see God glorified among those who are physically and spiritually isolated from the gospel of Jesus Christ.
 He immediately put Matt in touch with David*, a convert from Kotokoli, the major Muslim tribe of Togo, West Africa.